-With the financial uncertainty of the economy, both on a state and national level, the Joint Powers Board considered many factors when planning for the fiscal year ending June 30, 2013.
-Some of the decisions made in fiscal year 2012 regarding a reduction in spending while increasing revenue-producing activities were continued in fiscal year 2013.
+With the financial uncertainty of the economy, both on a state and national level, the Joint Powers Board considered many factors when planning for the fiscal year ending June 30, 2014.
+Some of the decisions made in fiscal year 2013 regarding a reduction in spending while increasing revenue-producing activities were continued in fiscal year 2014.

-- The Emergency Medical Services (EMS) Support Act grant funds to regional EMS programs through the Minnesota EMS Regulatory Board for fiscal year 2013 remained the same as in fiscal year 2012.
-The State, however, implemented an expenditure-based reimbursement process beginning in fiscal year 2012 for regional EMS programs to receive their monthly seat belt allocations (Special Relief Fund).
+- The Emergency Medical Services (EMS) Support Act grant funds to regional EMS programs through the Minnesota EMS Regulatory Board for fiscal year 2014 remained the same as in fiscal year 2013.
+The state in recent years, however, implemented an expenditure-based reimbursement process beginning in fiscal year 2012 for regional EMS programs to receive their monthly seat belt allocations (Special Relief Fund).
 This eliminated any investment potential which had been previously available.
 The change to the SWIFT disbursement system for the distribution of all state grant funds significantly delayed reimbursements of expenditure reports to regional EMS programs.
-This resulted in further reduction of agency reserve funds and some delays in implementing programs and services.
-Changes in the Emergency Medical Services Regulatory Board's process of processing invoices and reviewing expenditures are anticipated to improve the timeliness of reimbursements to the regional programs. - The increase in total net position for fiscal year 2013 was primarily a result of increased charges for services by offering more training courses.
-The Board's action of hiring a full-time Education Coordinator to increase the amount of classes offered by the regional program should increase revenues and help maintain programs which may have been reduced due to decreasing income from seat belt revenues. - The Board reviews monthly expenditure reports to ensure programs and administrative expenses are within the operating budget.
-During fiscal year 2014, the Board: - continued increasing user and registration fees as the consumer market would accept; - continued the increase of educational programs offered by the regional program such as First Responder initial and refresher courses and also increase the number of CPR classes that are offered in the region; and - continued the additional meetings of the Executive Committee to review the finances and make recommendations to the full Board.
+This resulted in further reduction of agency reserve funds and some delays in implementing programs and services. - The decrease in total net position for fiscal year 2014 was primarily a result of disbursing an EMS equipment grant of almost \$43,000 which was not disbursed in the prior fiscal year 2013.
+We continue to see a decrease in funding from seat belt funds. - The Board reviews monthly expenditure reports to ensure programs and administrative expenses are within the operating budget.
+During fiscal year 2014, the Board: - continued increasing user and registration fees as the consumer market would accept; - continued the increase of educational programs offered by the regional program such as First Responder initial and refresher courses and also increased the number of CPR classes that are offered in the region; and - continue to work with the Joint Powers Board to prioritize and maximize the use of current funding and continue to seek opportunities to increase funding sources.